nacochran/GoogleAuth/README.md

 Use `npm install` to install all required node packages in package.json.

 ### 2. Configure Google Credentials
-Go to [Google Cloud Console](https://console.cloud.google.com/) and setup either create a new project or selecting an existing one.
+Go to [Google Cloud Console](https://console.cloud.google.com/) and either create a new project or select an existing one.
 Then navigate to the credentials page and access your OAuth clientID and OAuth secret.

 ### 3. Set Environment Variables